 I have written before that growing up in the 80's, DALLAS was the only show that drew my family together to watch for an hour.
 I remember vividly being sent to bed before it began and sneaking back down to watch the doings of the Ewing's with my parents knowing.
 As I got older, I was allowed to watch with them and was fascinated by the goings on at Southfork.

-I don't really remember much about Gary Ewing (Ted Shackelford) from those childhood viewings, but I did get to know him a bit better when I finally got to watching the entire series when it arrived on DVD.
-Although I have not seen much of Knots Landing, I always happy to see Gary strut back to Southfork in his tight jeans to visit his daughter Lucy (Charlene Tilton, below).
+I don't really remember much about Gary Ewing (Ted Shackelford) from those childhood viewings, but I did get to know him a bit better when I finally got to watching the most of Dallas when it was on TNN and later, when it arrived on DVD.
+Although I have not seen nearly as much of the spin-off Knots Landing, I always happy to see Gary strut back to Southfork in his tight jeans to visit his daughter Lucy (Charlene Tilton, below).

 I have not really been watching TNT's Dallas reboot.
 I tried to give it a go last season, but with the exception of the incredibly talented and hot Josh Henderson, there was little I found to grab on to actually care about.
 The show seemed simply a collection of unconnected scenes with no real focus or direction.
 The characters I grew up watching, were almost unrecognizable.